sourceincite/sourceincite.github.io/_posts/2022-01-24-zohowned-a-critical-authentication-bypass-on-zoho-manageengine-desktop-central.md

 Why did this matter?
 Well, as it turns out I was sitting on a few bugs I had found in Desktop Central when I audited it [back in December 2019](https://srcincite.io/pocs/src-2020-0011.py.txt).
 One of them, being an authentication bypass and after reading the FBI report I quickly relized we were dealing with the same zeroday!

 At the time, I could only exploit the bug to trigger a directory traversal and write a zip file onto the target system (the same bug that was used in the wild).
-Since I didn't have any vector for exploitation and I already had [CVE-2020-10189](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-10189) handy, I decided to leave it alone and include it as part of my training [Full Stack Web Attack](/training/) in module-5 (A zero-day hunt in ManageEngine Desktop Central).
+Since I didn't have any vector for exploitation and I already had [CVE-2020-10189](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-10189) handy, I decided to leave it alone and include it as part of my [Full Stack Web Attack](/training/) training within module-5 (A zero-day hunt in ManageEngine Desktop Central).
 I even hinted to a *partial* authentication bypass to some students! ;->

 So after coming back from holidays, I decided to give the bug some justice and understand/improve on the attack that the threat actors pulled off.
 First though, what is it we are dealing with here?